-- 3.1 The bid has been developed to avoid duplication against any other work programmes in Norfolk.
-This bid could be complemented by Norwich Business Improvement District's (BID) bid to the Home Office's Safety of Women at Night Fund. - 3.2 The benefits of this programme of interventions are: - Through focusing on primary prevention interventions and environmental changes, the greatest impact for the greatest number of residents can be achieved - Younger people experience more VAWG, and this work will target work at children and young people - The night time economy is a key area of police demand and these interventions will reduce impact of the night time economy on policing - The work has the potential to impact on other key police and crime concerns, including but not limited to hate crime, domestic abuse, violence in public spaces, and acquisitive crime.
+- 3.1 Norwich Business Improvement District's (BID) bid to the Home Office's Safety of Women at Night Fund was unsuccessful.
+It included the deliverable mentioned at 2.6, so this repurposing has already undergone rigorous assessment regarding feasibility. - 3.2 The benefits of this programme of interventions are: - Through focusing on primary prevention interventions and environmental changes, the greatest impact for the greatest number of residents can be achieved - Younger people experience more VAWG, and this work will target work at children and young people - The night time economy is a key area of police demand and these interventions will reduce impact of the night time economy on policing - The work has the potential to impact on other key police and crime concerns, including but not limited to hate crime, domestic abuse, violence in public spaces, and acquisitive crime.